 Who’s ready for the long weekend?
 We’re already anticipating more CNY snacking, festive fashion spotting, a healthy dose of yusheng excitement and lots of quality time with our favourite people.
 Not partaking in the festivities?
-Take advantage of the break to explore our island – we’d hit up cultural enclaves like Little India or Kampong Glam for some awesome snaps.
-But whether you’re celebrating CNY or having some holiday fun, we reckon it’ll be wise to plan your dining adventures in advance as many restaurants (especially Chinese ones) may be closed.
+Take advantage of the break to hit up cultural enclaves like Little India or Kampong Glam for awesome snaps.
+But whether you’re celebrating CNY or having holiday fun, we reckon it’ll be wise to plan your dining adventures in advance, as many restaurants (especially Chinese ones) may be closed.
 Thankfully, we’ve done the homework for you!
 Here’s a list of restaurants that open their doors during Chinese New Year.

 Finding Chinese restaurants that are open over CNY is a slight challenge, but we’ve got your back.
 Hit up these spots for your fix.

 Up the ante by dining amidst arts and culture at the Asian Civilisations Museum.
 Empress is known for its delectable roasted meats that are fit for royalty.
 Highlights include crackling roast pork, royal Peking duck and the tempting triple roast platter, which offers char siew, roast pork and sticky and sweet pork ribs.

 Empress, #01-03, Asian Civilisations Museum, 1 Empress Place, Singapore 179555; open throughout Chinese New Year

 This is the only time of the year when no one will give you the side-eye if you’re hankering for hot pot.
 Gather your family and indulge in superior broths with melt-in-your-mouth meats at Beauty in the Pot.
 Our faves have to be the beauty collagen soup and the nourishing spicy soup paired with ingredients like wagyu beef, sliced lamb and Kurobuta pork.